We lie best when we lie to ourselves. If you are skilled at lying to yourself, you are much better equipped to deceive others.

 Lots of people say they want to do good.
 Most people can't be bothered.

 The greatest sin is an understanding of nuance.
-The second greatest sin is admitting that you look at things from other points of view.
+The second greatest sin is looking at things from other people's points of view.

-The more you learn, the less well you'll sleep for the rest of your life.
+The more you learn, the less well you'll sleep.

 Never mistake sociopathy for cognitive dissonance.